Academic Advising at Southern

 Advising is a collaborative partnership between you and your advisors!
 Your advisors are not here to simply tell you what to do.
 Rather, their purpose is to help you navigate your academic journey and assist with important decisions.
 It's important to remember that this is your education and you are in the driver's seat!

-Your Assigned Advisor is your main advisor.
+Your Assigned Major Advisor is your main advisor.
 Assignment is based on several factors, including whether or not you're a first-semester student (freshman) and/or have a declared major.

 Your Assigned Advisor: See "Who Are My Advisors?" to find out who your Assigned Advisor is.